liebeskind/collabonate/design_pattern_decisions.md

 -   Storing contributorsSnapshot as a mapping, which can't be looped through.
 Prevents address from voting 'no' more than once per request

+-   Use require statement to prevent contributor from voting more than once per request or from changing vote.

 -   Approve / deny requests based on % of no-votes rather than yes-votes

 -   Mapping of accounts that have voted no against a particular request